apollo

 How to manage the interaction:

-Taking Ancolchin Tablet with Nefazodone together can possibly result in an interaction, but it can be taken if your doctor has advised it.
-If you have any of these symptoms, contact your doctor right away: pain in your stomach, feeling sick, diarrhea, fever, muscle pain, feeling tired, numbness.
-Do not discontinue any medications without consulting your doctor.
+Although taking Ancolchin Tablet and Quinidine together may possibly result in an interaction, they can be taken together if prescribed by your doctor.
+However, contact your doctor immediately if you experience abdominal pain, numbness or tingling in your hands and legs, muscle pain, or weakness.
+Do not discontinue any medication without consulting your doctor.

 How does the drug interact with Ancolchin Tablet: